 But perhaps one can see Rabbi Yochanan’s answer in yet another way.
 It isn’t the heat of debate and contention that he’s referring to, but the fires of experience.
 One becomes responsible from the moment that he is “hardened” by experience.
 In any case, it would seem that Rabbi Yochanan’s view has responsibility setting in at an earlier stage than does Resh Lakish, since the manufacture of a blade calls first for heating and only after for quenching.

 Perhaps his remark to Resh Lakish was not meant badly after all: “Only you, who have actually been there, can know at what point you should became ‘subject to tumaa’.”
 But whatever the case, the reminder was not taken well, which is one of the reasons such reminders are prohibited.
 Too easy to misjudge and do incalculable damage, despite the best of intentions.

 Or perhaps, it was even worse: “You say you were ‘susceptible to tumaa’ only after you did teshuvah?
 No!
 You were fully aware even before that!
 You knew that what you were doing was wrong.
 You had simply hardened yourself in the fires of wrong-doing.”

 I stepped back and looked at the story in one of the ways Rav Ish-Shalom had taught me: what has this to do with this moment?
 That was always his first question when confronted with any new text.

 And so I have witnessed halakhah in the making.
-Whatever else this story was meant to teach, I could see one thing that Rav Ish-Shalom had learned from it, and had applied it to a real-world example—me.
+Whatever else this story was meant to teach, I could see one thing that Rav Ish-Shalom himself had learned from it.
+I knew, because I had been the beneficiary of it.

 Rav Ish-Shalom’s voice echoed in my head: “Rabbi Yochanan is not Rabbi Yochanan, Resh Lakish is not Resh Lakish, the sister is not the sister…”